Lilith: Greco-Roman Lamia

-In Arabic mythology
+Arabic Qarīnah

 The occult writer Ahmad al-Buni (d.
 1225), in his Sun of the Great Knowledge (شمس المعارف الكبرى), mentions a demon called "the mother of children" (ام الصبيان), a term also used "in one place".

 Folkloric traditions recorded around 1953 tell about a jinn called Qarinah, who was rejected by Adam and mated with Iblis instead.
 She gave birth to a host of demons and became known as their mother.
 To take revenge on Adam, she pursues human children.
 As such, she would kill a pregnant mother's baby in the womb, causes impotence to men or attacks little children with illnesses.
 According to occult practises, she would be subject to the demon-king Murrah al-Abyad, which appears to be another name for Iblis used in magical writings.
-Stories about Qarinah and Lilith merged in early Islam.
+Although Lilith has no place in the Islamic creation narrative (nor elsewhere in formal Islamic theology), folklore about Lilith influenced that of the Qarinah during the early days.

+Armenian Āl

+The demoness Āl, found in West Asian and Mongolian mythology, presents some parallels with Lilith, as both are a threat to children and pregnant women.
+Specifically in Armenian mythology, Āl gets influenced by the tales of Lilith and appears as the first wife of Adam, that God created before Eve.
+E. Lalayan, an Armenian ethnographer of the 19-20th CE, documented the tale in Javakheti:She [was] fiery, one-eyed.
+Adam [was] bodily, Al [was] fiery: they did not match at all, so Adam did not like Al at all.
+God saw that Al could not be friends with Adam, so He created Eve.
+Since then, Al became an enemy of Eve and her descendants.